ModuleLoader/es-module-loader/README.md

 The loader API in `core/loader-polyfill.js` matches the API of the current [WhatWG loader](https://whatwg.github.io/loader/) specification as closely as possible, while making a best-effort implementation of the upcoming loader simplification changes as descibred in https://github.com/whatwg/loader/issues/147.

-Default normalization and error handling is implemented as in the HTML specification for module loading.
+- Default normalization and error handling is implemented as in the HTML specification for module loading.
 Default normalization follows the HTML specification treatment of module keys as URLs, with plain names ignored by default (effectively erroring unless altering this behaviour through the hooks).
 Rejections during resolve, instantiate or execution reject the current in-progress load trees for all dependents, which are immediately and synchronously removed from the registry to allow further loads to retry loading.
 - A direct `ModuleNamespace` constructor is provided over the `Module` mutator proposal in the WhatWG specification.
- Instead of storing a registry of ModuleStatus objects, we then store a registry of Module Namespace objects.
+ Instead of storing a registry of `Module.Status` objects, we then store a registry of Module Namespace objects.
 The reason for this is that asynchronous rejection of registry entries as a source of truth leads to partial inconsistent rejection states
 (it is possible for the tick between the rejection of one load and its parent to have to deal with an overlapping in-progress tree), so in order to have a predictable load error rejection process, loads are only stored in the registry as fully-linked Namespace objects and not ModuleStatus objects as promises for Namespace objects.
+The custom private `ModuleNamespace` constructor is used over the `Module.Status` proposal to ensure a stable API instead of tracking in-progress specification work.
 - `Loader` is available as a named export from `core/loader-polyfill.js` but is not by default exported to the `global.Reflect` object.
   This is to allow individual loader implementations to determine their own impact on the environment.
 - A constructor argument is added to the loader that takes the environment `baseKey` to be used as the default normalization parent.